-- 1. The Commission shall ensure that, with regard to the areas covered by this Regulation, appropriate coordination and cooperation between notified bodies active in the conformity assessment procedures of AI systems pursuant to this Regulation are put in place and properly operated in the form of a sectoral group of notified bodies. - 2.
-Member States shall ensure that the bodies notified by them participate in the work of that group, directly or by means of designated representatives.
+- 1. The Commission shall ensure that, with regard to the areas covered by this Regulation high-risk AI systems, appropriate coordination and cooperation between notified bodies active in the conformity assessment procedures of AI systems pursuant to this Regulation are put in place and properly operated in the form of a sectoral group of notified bodies. - 2.
+Member States The notifying authority shall ensure that the bodies notified by them participate in the work of that group, directly or by means of designated representatives.